Fairleigh Dickinson Knights play in NEC Tournament against the Chicago State Cougars

 Teaneck, New Jersey; Thursday, 7 p.m.
 EDT

-BOTTOM LINE: Fairleigh Dickinson plays in the NEC Tournament against Chicago State.
+BOTTOM LINE: Fairleigh Dickinson and Chicago State play in the NEC Tournament.

-The Knights are 17-0 against NEC opponents and 10-3 in non-conference play.
-Fairleigh Dickinson is the NEC leader with 10.6 offensive rebounds per game led by Teneisia Brown averaging 3.0.
+The Knights have gone 17-0 against NEC teams, with a 10-3 record in non-conference play.
+Fairleigh Dickinson leads the NEC in rebounding, averaging 34.3 boards.
+Teneisia Brown paces the Knights with 9.8 rebounds.

 The Cougars are 7-10 against NEC opponents.
-Chicago State gives up 76.0 points to opponents and has been outscored by 15.4 points per game.
+Chicago State is 3-14 in games decided by at least 10 points.

-Fairleigh Dickinson’s average of 8.1 made 3-pointers per game this season is the same per game average that Chicago State gives up.
-Chicago State’s 36.2% shooting percentage from the field this season is 2.1 percentage points lower than Fairleigh Dickinson has given up to its opponents (38.3%).
+Fairleigh Dickinson is shooting 41.7% from the field this season, 2.0 percentage points lower than the 43.7% Chicago State allows to opponents.
+Chicago State averages 4.8 made 3-pointers per game this season, 0.1 more makes per game than Fairleigh Dickinson gives up.

-The teams play each other for the third time this season.
-Fairleigh Dickinson won the last meeting 74-70 on Feb.
-14. Ava Renninger scored 17 to help lead Fairleigh Dickinson to the win, and Josie Hill scored 18 points for Chicago State.
+The teams meet for the third time this season.
+Fairleigh Dickinson won 74-70 in the last matchup on Feb.
+14. Ava Renninger led Fairleigh Dickinson with 17 points, and Josie Hill led Chicago State with 18 points.

 TOP PERFORMERS: Renninger is shooting 35.0% from beyond the arc with 1.9 made 3-pointers per game for the Knights, while averaging 14.1 points.
-Brown is shooting 51.5% and averaging 16.3 points over the last 10 games.
+Brown is averaging 16.3 points, 12.1 rebounds and 2.1 steals over the past 10 games.

-Aiyanna Culver is averaging 14.5 points, 3.4 assists and 1.7 steals for the Cougars.
-Marisa Gant is averaging 0.9 made 3-pointers over the last 10 games.
+Aiyanna Culver is scoring 14.5 points per game with 3.3 rebounds and 3.4 assists for the Cougars.
+Hill is averaging 13.2 points and 7.5 rebounds while shooting 52.0% over the past 10 games.

 LAST 10 GAMES: Knights: 10-0, averaging 67.3 points, 35.4 rebounds, 15.1 assists, 7.4 steals and 1.5 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 48.2 points per game.